Artsdatabanken/artsorakel/CONTRIBUTING.md

 - Provide a clear description of the changes
 - Include screenshots for UI changes
 - Ensure the sync script runs without errors
-- Test on at least one platform before submitting
+- Test on all affected platforms before submitting

 ## Reporting Issues